-Making predictions about the future is a common practice among commentators and experts.
+Making predictions about the future is a common practice among experts.
 Inevitably, some turn out to be more accurate than others over time.
 Back in 1999, Glenn Robert, now Professor of Healthcare Quality and Innovation at Kings College London, published predictions for healthcare science and technology to 2015.
 Published as part of the Nuffield Trust’s Policy Futures for UK Health Project, his predictions seem to have stood the test of time.

 More recently, over in the US, the 2015 American Hospital Association Environmental Scan provides insights into market forces likely to affect healthcare over the next year or so.
 The two documents show remarkably similar trends and predictions.

 The aging population and particularly the rise in the number of people with chronic diseases, was predicted, and continues, to put both US and UK healthcare systems under pressure.
 In particular, the rise in new technology, often at high cost, puts pressure on new technology and drug evaluation and resource allocation systems.

 In the US, one response from insurers has been to try to shift costs towards consumers, with the average deductible rising hugely.
 Almost half of employers have recently indicated that they may in future offer only high-deductible plans.
 Alternative responses include narrowing the network of available providers and/or treatments available.
 This behaviour is expected to have serious effects on some of the more expensive hospitals and providers, who could find themselves excluded from networks and plans.
 Add value, rather than higher volume, may be the only way out.

 Both countries are also looking to technology to improve prevention.
 Behaviour is widely recognised as having a much bigger impact on health status than any amount of money poured into health services.
 This, together with the rising cost of delivering care, is leading to new models of care, away from hospital, and towards community and prevention-based models.